bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 🔐 **Security:** Have the smart contracts been audited by multiple auditors?

-🎁 **Rewards & Features:** Are there loyalty rewards for using the exchange or providing liquidity?
-Can I vote in governance?
+🎁 **Rewards and Features:** Are there loyalty rewards for using the exchange or providing liquidity?
+Can you vote in governance?

 Notable names that score highly in these areas include Uniswap, Curve, Velodrome, and Balancer.
 You can easily move from one DEX to another until you find a few favorites!
-For the lesson quest, we’re going to be using Velodrome — the number one DEX by TVL on Optimism.
-It’s well known, easy to use, has the deepest liquidity on the network, and because it’s on an L2: the fees are far more reasonable!
+For the lesson quest, we’re going to use Velodrome — the number one DEX by TVL on Optimism.
+It’s well known, easy to use, has the deepest liquidity on the network, and because it’s on L2 the fees are far more reasonable!

 # DEX Best Practices